filiptanu/next-week-with-todoist/app/README.md

 Todoist is the tool that I use for organizing my life.

-Todoist has many options for creating recurring tasts, however, I created this script to have a fine-grained control over what tasks should get created, in which project, under which section, with or without comments attached to them etc.
+Todoist has many options for creating recurring tasks.
+However, I do not like some of the ways Todoist handles the recurring tasks.
+I created this script to have a fine-grained control over what tasks should get created, in which project, under which section, with or without comments attached to them etc.

 ## Dependencies